 - Funeral and burial expenses

 - Medical expenses incurred between the accident and the victim’s death

 - Loss of companionship

 - Mental anguish caused by the death of a parent, child, or spouse

 - Financial contributions to the household by the deceased person

 - Pain and suffering of the deceased before death

-An experienced wrongful death attorney will argue on your behalf for all the damages to which you are entitled.
+An experienced injury attorney will argue on your behalf for all the damages to which you are entitled.